DivanteLtd/headless-security.org/book/general-best-practices.md

 When your APIs are deployed on the same domain as the frontend - there is no problem fetching the data.
 Usually though you're in a case when you're making the request to 3rd party service or just a different microservice within your K8s/cloud stack.
 In that case make sure you've got the CORS headers properly set.
 CORS headers control [who can request the data (which domains)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) and can be used to limit the scope of these requests.

 **Note:** The CORS headers are being controlled by the browser.
 It's not a valid solution for preventing the data access/requests server-side.

+## Set proper Referrer-Policy HTTP header

+You will for sure us Third Parties marketing tools as Google Analytics, Google Tag Manager, Facebook, Criteo.

+In order to prevent cart or session tokens present in your application URL to be leaked, please setup your Referrer Policy with the correct one.

+[Read more about Referrer-Policy] (https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy)